joaohenggeler/eternal-wanderer/Source/README.md

 * If you installed a Windows version without a product key, you should activate it to prevent the watermark from appearing in the recordings.

-* If you want Windows to automatically sign into your account after booting then run the command `netplwiz`, uncheck `Users must enter a user name and password to use this computer` in the User Accounts window, and enter your credentials after pressing ok.
+* If you want Windows to automatically sign into your account after booting then run the command `netplwiz`, uncheck `Users must enter a user name and password to use this computer` in the User Accounts window, and enter your credentials after clicking ok.

-* It's recommended that you set your machine's time zone to UTC in the Windows settings by going to `Time & Language > Time zone (under Current data and time) > (UTC) Coordinated Universal Time` and pressing `Sync now`.
+* It's recommended that you set your machine's time zone to UTC in the Windows settings by going to `Time & Language > Time zone (under Current data and time) > (UTC) Coordinated Universal Time` and clicking `Sync now`.
 This should make it easier to track the scheduled jobs executed by the scout, recorder, and publisher scripts.

 * It's recommended that you disable any automatic Windows updates to prevent any unwanted restarts while the bot is running.
-You can do this in the Services settings by going to the `Windows Update` service's properties, setting the startup type to `Disabled`, and then pressing `Stop`.
+You can do this in the Services settings by going to the `Windows Update` service's properties, setting the startup type to `Disabled`, and then clicking `Stop`.
 Note that you should only do this after setting up the bot and confirming that it works properly.
 This is because some of the previous steps may require the Windows Update service.
 For example, if you tried to install the voice packages after disabling this service, it would fail with the error `The voice package couldn't be installed`.

 ## Scripts